Thyroid Testing Australia – Advanced thyroid testing

 TPO and TGAb antibodies – Thyroid peroxidase and thyroglobulin are autoimmune antibodies that attack the thyroid gland.
 High levels of these are present in thyroid autoimmune diseases.

-In addition to the extensive thyroid blood panel above, I recommend completing a urinary Iodine loading test.
+In addition to the extensive thyroid blood panel above, I often recommend completing a urinary Iodine loading test.
 A urinary loading Iodine test is a comprehensive assessment of the Iodine status of the patient.
 Iodine is the most important nutrient to the thyroid and much of the population is deficient in this mineral.
 We can also test this from within a hair tissue mineral sample.

 Extensive Thyroid Test and Iodine Loading Pricing - Thyroid Testing Australia